h3adex/guardgress/README.md

 - [ ] Whitelist Requests based on TLS fingerprint (JA3/JA4)
 - [x] Add JA4/JA3 fingerprint hash to the request header
 - [x] Rate Limit/Throttle Requests coming from a single IP Address
-- [ ] Use Redis as backend to store rate limiting information
 - [ ] Identify connections using proxies.
 Method described in [this paper](https://dl.acm.org/doi/abs/10.1007/978-3-031-21280-2_18)
+- [ ] Use Redis as backend to store rate limiting information
+- [ ] Install as a Helm Chart

 Find an example of implementing this controller in [Guardgress-Example](https://github.com/h3adex/guardgress-example).